0xRoMMeL25x0/MaybeSub/Readme.md

    pip3 install -r requirements.txt
 ```

-If you have Error to install requirements in Linux
+If you have Error to install requirements
 ```
-  python3 -m venv venv
-  source venv/bin/activate
-  pip install -r requirements.txt
+   pip3 install --break-system-packages module-name
 ```